billwpierce/advent-of-code/readme.md

 In general, I try to write good, well-annotated code.

-This is not "in general".
+This is not one of those times.
 For the sake of authenticity (and a bit because of laziness), all of the code here is presented how I wrote it day of (minus a little bit of cleanup).

 ## Citations